GregP-Navdna/wiz_Light_Controller/README.md

 ### 4. Control Devices

 On the **Devices** page:
-- Toggle power with the main button
+- **Power Control**: Toggle devices on/off with the main button
+- **Manual Mode**:
-- Adjust brightness slider
+  - Adjust brightness slider (10-100%)
-- Change color temperature
+  - Change color temperature (2200-6500K)
+- **Scene Mode**:
+  - Select from 32 built-in scenes (Ocean, Party, Sunset, Halloween, etc.)
+  - Adjust scene speed (20-200) for dynamic scenes
+- **RGB Mode**:
+  - Individual Red, Green, Blue sliders (0-255)
+  - Live color preview with glow effect
 - Devices update in real-time via WebSocket

+### 5. Create Device Groups

+On the **Groups** page:
+- Click **New Group** to create a group
+- Name your group and choose a color/icon
+- Add devices to the group
+- Control all devices in the group simultaneously:
+  - Power on/off for entire group
+  - Adjust brightness for all devices
+  - Apply scenes to all devices
+- Devices can belong to multiple groups

-### 5. Create Schedules
+### 6. Create Schedules

 On the **Scheduler** page:
 - Click **Create Schedule**